 - 1 small onion, diced

-- 2 chunks ground ginger ½ - 1 inch chunks
+- 2 chunks fresh ginger ½ – 1 inch chunks

-- 1 tbsp sesame oil
+- 1 tablespoon sesame oil

-- 2-3 green onions, chopped
+- 2 – 3 green onions, chopped

-- ¼ tsp Umami powder optional
+- ¼ teaspoon Umami powder optional, but delicious

-- 1 tsp kosher salt More to taste when serving.
+- 1 teaspoon kosher salt

-- ¼ tsp white pepper optional but adds some bite
+- ¼ teaspoon white pepper

-- 5 eggs Whisked together.
+- 5 eggs whisked together

 Thickening Slurry

-- 1 tbsp water
+- 1 tablespoon water

 Garnish